TransitScreen/CityMotion-Plugin/README.md

-# CityMotion-Plugin Documentation and Code Examples
+# Actionfigure Mobile Plugin Documentation and Code Examples

-This documentation and code is intended to help partner mobile apps integrate CityMotion Plugin.
+This documentation and code is intended to help partner mobile apps integrate Actionfigure Mobile Plugin.

 An API key and partner agreement are required - please email sales@actionfigure.ai